 In Wounmeu, the language of the Wounaan, there is a special name for fine traditional coil-construction palm-fiber baskets — hösig di.
-Expert weavers stitch silk-fine strands of the black palm they call chunga, brilliantly or subtly colored with vegetal and organic dyes, over coils of naguala palm.
+Expert weavers stitch silk-fine strands of the black palm they call chunga over coils of naguala palm.
+Brilliantly colored with vegetal and organic dyes these master weavers create Wounaan Rainforest Baskets over months and years.

 The newest, softest green palm fronds are shredded by hand, extracting the internal fibers as thin as thread.
 After drying in the sun, these fibers are dyed in mixtures created using roots, berries and seed pods, all-naturally sourced vegetal colors.